-“My goal is to work within Taranaki after graduation, so it has been beneficial to complete my placements here and build connections,” Roka says.
+“My goal was to work within Taranaki after graduation, so it was beneficial to complete my placements here and build connections,” Roka says.

-“The study outline suited me well, and I have been able to have a good balance of study, work, and whānau (family) commitments.”
+“The study outline suited me well, and I was able to have a good balance of study, work, and whānau commitments.”

 Roka would have been less likely to study the Bachelor of Social Work if she had to move away to another city, as her main support network is in Taranaki.